uber-go/guide/style.md

 **Bad**: Log the error and return it

-Callers will likely handle the error as well--likely logging it before doing so causing a lot of noise in the application logs.
+Callers will likely handle the error as well--possibly similarly logging it.
+Doing so causing a lot of noise in the application logs.

 </td><td>